ozaslan/hbrick/docs/dataset_browser.md

 - **Global passability policy** — One policy applies to all panels; recipes can change it when loaded.
 - **Arrow draw budget** — Edge arrows skip rendering when the visible cell count exceeds 60,000 (safety valve for huge windows at high zoom).
 - **SCC view invalidation** — Regenerating a graph clears SCC labels until recomputed; view mode falls back to passability.
-- **Incremental density jobs** — Reachable-pair density estimation runs one BFS sample per UI frame slice; only one job can be active per open map panel.
+- **Incremental density jobs** — One parallel or serial batch per UI frame slice; only one job per open map panel.
+Distinct sources are assigned at job start (partial Fisher–Yates).
 - **No batch export** — SVG visualization exists in `hbrick_viz` but is not wired into this tool.

 ---